Mother’s Day is not an easy one for me.

 Each year, millions of dollars are spent on Mother’s Day cards, flowers, gifts and special meals.
-As a result, for several weeks leading up to this special day, I am confronted with a multitude advertisements in stores, on TV and social media and even in church, all of which serve as glaring reminders of what I am missing and what I long to be.
+As a result, for several weeks leading up to this special day, I’m confronted with a multitude of advertisements in stores, on TV, social media and even in church.